m3alvare/SoundBite/README.md

 **Installation Requirements:**
 Run *npm install --legacy-peer-deps* in server and client.
 Our package.json file will install all of the necessary requirements.yay

+**OpenAI API & google cloud keys** create a "google-cloud-key.json" file in the root directory with your google cloud key.
+In "server.js" on line 470 insert your Open AI api key